 Since that means my beloved boxed vegan mac & cheese is not necessarily gonna cut it every single night, blender soups like this are a DREAM.
 This is because I can pack a ton of veggies into them that normally wouldn’t excite me all that much (I’m looking at you, cauliflower!), but by the end of it, everything is just creamy, delicious warmth and comfort.

 Basically, a bowl full of hugs is what I’m after.
-And this cheesy broccoli blender soup more than delivers.
+And this healthy vegan broccoli cheese soup more than delivers.

-How to Make This Cheesy Broccoli Blender Soup
+How to Make Vegan Broccoli Cheese Soup in a Vitamix

 Crazily enough, this soup really reminds me of that broccoli cheddar soup from Panera that I loved back in my vegetarian days.
 Only this one is about 10xs healthier which makes me feel pretty badass TBH.

-The creamy base is a mixture of carrots, cauliflower, cashews, and chickpeas (totally unplanned but awesome alliteration there) all boiled up and blended with a super flavorful broth and some yellow mustard to add a punch of that cheddar-y flavor. *swoon*
+The creamy base is a mixture of carrots, cauliflower, cashews, and chickpeas (totally unplanned but awesome alliteration there) all boiled up and blended with a super flavorful broth (thanks to our homemade bouillon powder) and some yellow mustard to add a punch of that cheddar-y flavor. *swoon*